-This was the 10th Fun Run and in 2014 the event raised £5491 with over 500 runners taking part, including staff, students, governors of the Academy, and many parents.
-This year in excess of £6000 was raised.
+This was the 11th Fun Run and this year the event raised £5750 with over 500 runners taking part, including staff, students, governors of the Academy, and many parents.

 The money raised will be used in the rehabilitation of patients and will help to continue the hospital’s work in training, research and development.
 The Royal Hospital for Neuro-disability focuses on providing help and treatment for people with complex or profound disorders or damage to the nervous system, such as that caused by Multiple Sclerosis, Huntington’s disease, or serious head injuries.
 For further information about the work of the hospital please have a look at their web site: http://www.rhncharity.org.uk/